🔑 Key takeaways:

 Reali Buy Before You Sell is only available for buyers and sellers in select markets in California:

 - Long Beach, CA

 - San Gabriel Valley, CA

 As of April 29, 2022, Reali's weighted average is 4.6 based on 678 reviews.

 💵 How much does it cost to use a trade-in service?

 Trade-in providers charge a fee, which they often call a service fee or convenience fee.
 The fee is usually a percentage of the old home's sale price.
 However, buyers and sellers usually still need to contribute to the closing costs that would be associated with a normal transaction.

 Alternatively, you could work with a top-agent for a flat fee and save money when you sell your home.

-The specifics of how each company organizes their trade-in service may differ, but generally speaking, most companies make a cash offer on a new home on your behalf.
+The specifics of how each company organizes their trade-in service may differ, but when we spoke to trade-in companies, most told us they make a cash offer on a new home on your behalf.

 - To qualify for this service, you'll need to request an assessment.
 The cash amount that you qualify for typically depends on how much equity you have in your current home, so a trade-in might not be an option if you've only owned your current home for a short period of time.